gasolin/blog/source/_posts/xps13-elementary-os.md

 After restart I can see an option menu with Elementary OS and Windows Boot Manager.

-I can boot to Elementary OS without issue.
+I can boot to Elementary OS without major issue.

-(Well, I met the problem that AppCenter can't start correctly, so I do `sudo apt update && sudo apt upgrade` then `sudo apt purge appcenter && sudo apt purge packagekit` then restart and run `sudo apt install appcenter && sudo apt install packagekit` to make it work normally)
+Well, I met the problem that AppCenter can't start correctly, so I do `sudo apt update && sudo apt upgrade` then `sudo apt purge appcenter && sudo apt purge packagekit` then restart and run `sudo apt install appcenter && sudo apt install packagekit` to make it work normally.

+The input method and bluetooth pairing seems not work out of box, but I can live with that.

 Then when I boot to Windows, I need to enter the BitLocker recovery keys.
 That could be solved by [following the FAQ from microsoft](https://support.microsoft.com/en-us/help/17133/windows-8-bitlocker-recovery-keys-frequently-asked-questions
 ).
 I need to login to Microsoft Account and find the recovery key.